May 30, 2022

 Why is it important for contract workflows to be efficient?

-According to IACCM, the average cost of managing a basic contract is now $6900.
+IACCM says the average cost of managing a primary contract is now $6900.
 That’s more than enough to affect any company’s bottom line.
-Luckily, the type of contract workflow you implement in your own business can significantly reduce these costs.
+Luckily, the type of contract workflow you implement in your business can significantly reduce these costs and add an arsenal of benefits to the mix.

 1. Review your existing process